wp-plugins/xrispi-on-site/readme.txt

 Xrispi is a concise content sharing platform, made to promote online articles, boost site traffic and increase reader engagement for online publishers and bloggers.

 == Description ==
 [Xrispi](https://www.xrispi.com) is a cool widget that enables online publishers, bloggers and readers alike to highlight important parts of content and share them instantly via social networks, emails and unique push notifications.
-Readers can choose to highlight any text within an article, as well as adding their own takeaway, eventually feeding their friends with concise content that matters!
+After all who has the time to read long articles?
+Any visitor can choose to highlight text within an article, as well as adding his own takeaway, sharing it and ultimately grabbing the attention of wider audiences, otherwise unreached.

 = What are the benefits of Xrispi? =

 *Xrispi is an instant traffic booster.*